Is it Safe to Travel to Turkey?

 Safest Places in Turkey

 Tourism in Turkey is a huge industry and its visitor’s safety are taken seriously.
 According to the Turkish Statistical Institute in 2021, the tourism industry brought in over $24 billion and over 29 million visitors to enjoy travel, entertainment, sports, and cultural activities.
+In 2022, the tourism industry saw an increase of over $46 billion and 51 million visitors.
 Turkey wants its visitors to stay safe while they visit.
 You can expect the most traveled tourist locations in Turkey will have a heavier police presence and undercover officers as well.
 Following are the top travel destinations as well as the safest in Turkey to consider during your trip planning:

 Next, we’ll look at our favorite safety tips for your trip.